-In the field of non-life insurance, the main focus remained on the optimization and standardization of our customer facing processes.
+In the field of non-life insurance, the main focus remained on the optimization and standardization of our customer-facing processes.
 Both our retail and corporate businesses concentrated on providing modern, fast and outstanding service to their customers.
 In process-driven retail customer service, we focused entirely on customer experience, from the inception of the product concept through sales to claims settlement.
+In order to back-test the results of our efforts and optimize our processes, we implemented a new customer satisfaction measurement system.